vholley/Yahoo-Finance-Web-Scraper/README.txt

 Yahoo-Finance-Web-Scraper

-Yahoo Finance no longer has a publically available API, so I decided to create my own tool to pull a company's financial information.
+Yahoo Finance no longer has a publicly available API, so I decided to create my own tool to pull a company's financial information.

 This uses BeautifulSoup and urllib to scrape a company's income statement, balance sheet, and cash flow statement data from yahoo finance.